jmohandas/Foodish/README.md

     >
     > npx expo start
     >
-5. Once the app is started and redy you can select the appropriate option according to the simulator
+5. Once the app is started and ready in terminal with QR code, you can select the appropriate option according to the simulator

 > [!TIP]
 > You can press either `a` for Android or `i` for IOS depending on the simulator where you want to run the app.